joaopedropsilva/library-manager/README.md

 # library-manager

 ## Features
-- All endpoints with robust integration testing with Pytest;
+- Endpoints with robust integration testing with Pytest;
 - Easy to use docker based environment;
 - OpenAPI/Swagger documented;
 - Robust model validation with Pydantic;